stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 <section class="docs-section" id="app-configuration">
 ## App configuration

 Next, you need to attach the new module to the rest of your app's views.
 Let's replace the second tab with our new module.
-Steroids projects have a special `config/` folder where we can define certain presets for our application, including the tabs that will be used.
+Supersonic projects have a special `config/` folder where we can define certain presets for our application, including the tabs that will be used.
 In `config/` there are two files with differing responsibilities:

  - `app.coffee` contains general behaviour settings for your app.
  - `structure.coffee` is used to define the initial configuration of your app's views.